The Enigma of Photography: Origins, Debate and Directions

 5.00pm – Provision of reading list and close

-Peter Ireland has had a close interest in photography since the early 1970s as a curator and critical writer.
+Teacher: Peter Ireland has had a close interest in photography since the early 1970s as a curator and critical writer.
 He was the former National Art Gallery's first photography curator.
 Since the early 1980s he has published widely on and spoken around the subject.